mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/tutorials/continuous-delivery/storing-secrets-with-gitops/index.md

     kubectl logs -l=name=sealed-secrets-controller -n kube-system
     ```

-1. Commit `secrets.yaml` to your repo if you haven't already done so in step 3.
+1. Commit `secrets.yaml` to your repo if you have not already done so in step 3.

 ## Removing a secret